tari-project/rfcs/src/RFC-0141_Sparse_Merkle_Trees.md

 A major feature of SMTs is that they are truly mutable.
 The current UTXO Merkle root in Tari is calculated using a Merkle Mountain Range (MMR).
 This has some drawbacks:

-1. MMRs are _immutable_ data structures,and therefore as a workaround (some would say, hack), a bitmap is appended to the MMR to mark the spent outputs.
+1. MMRs are _immutable_ data structures, and therefore as a workaround (some would say, hack), a bitmap is appended to the MMR to mark the spent outputs.
 In Tari's implementation, a roaring bitmap is used, which takes advantage of compression, but even so, it is still fairly large and will grow indefinitely.
 2. The Merkle tree must keep a record of all TXOs forever, and mark them as they are spent.
 The blockchain cannot